hyunjeeSong/SWEET/README.md

 # SWEET

-Official Code of  SWEET: Sparse World Modeling with Image Editing for Embodied Task Execution **SWEET** is a keyframe-based visual planning framework built on the FLUX-Kontext image editing model.
+**SWEET** is a keyframe-based visual planning framework built on the FLUX-Kontext image editing model.
 Instead of predicting dense future videos, SWEET progressively generates a sequence of task-relevant keyframes and converts them into executable robot actions through a goal-conditioned action predictor.